-If Congress does not alter the President's 2.2% proposal, the President will issue an executive order allotting a percentage for base pay and a percentage for locality pay later in 2006.
+If Congress does not alter the President's 3.0% proposal, the President will issue an executive order allotting a percentage for base pay and a percentage for locality pay later in 2007.
 Usually, the executive order is issued near the end of December.

 How the President makes this allotment can have a direct impact on the amount of the Member pay adjustment.
 As stated above, if the annual base pay adjustment for GS employees is less than the scheduled Member increase, Members would be paid the lower rate.
-The base pay component of the President's pending 2.2% GS adjustment scheduled for January 2007 may be lower than the pending Member 2.0% increase.
+The base pay component of the President's pending 3.0% GS adjustment scheduled for January 2008 most likely would be lower than the pending Member 2.7% increase.

 The base pay component may be lower since 1.0% typically has been allocated for locality pay in the past.
-In the case of a 2.2% adjustment, this would put the base pay allotment at 1.2%, thereby adversely affecting the scheduled 2.0% Member by limiting Members to a 1.2% increase.
+In the case of a 3.0% adjustment, this would put the base pay allotment at 2.0%, thereby limiting Members to a 2.0% increase.

-It is possible however that the President might make an exception to the customary 1.0% locality pay designation and allocate a lesser percentage for locality pay.
-In this case, the base pay allocation would be increased.
-A possible scenario according to some is an allocation of 0.5% for locality pay and 1.7% for base pay.
-The President might designate 1.7% as the base pay allocation because that percentage is the increase to which GS employees are entitled under the pay formula.
-In this case, Member pay would also be adversely affected, because Members would be limited to a 1.7% increase.
+It is possible, however, the President might make an exception to the customary 1.0% locality pay designation and allocate a lesser percentage for locality pay.
+For example, a possible scenario might be an allocation by the President of 0.5% for locality pay and 2.5% for base pay.
+In this case, Members would then receive a 2.5% increase.